rcos/CSCI-4470-OpenSource/Spring2017StudyGuide.md

 * Know how to solve and write Regular Expressions (RegEx) (Review [RegEx Tutorial](https://regexone.com/))

-* Why is it important to choose a liscene?
-What are some liscenses and what advantages or disadvantages do they have compared to others?
+* Why is it important to choose a license?
+What are some licenses and what advantages or disadvantages do they have compared to others?

 * Given a mathematical expression or equation know how to write it in Latex

-If you have anymore questions feel free to contact the Undergraduate Programming Mentors or Professor Moorthy (preferably on the slack channel) before the quiz!
+If you have any more questions feel free to contact the Undergraduate Programming Mentors or Professor Moorthy (preferably on the slack channel) before the quiz!
 Good luck everyone!